OpenNebula/docs/source/provision_clusters/hci_clusters/aws_cluster_ceph.rst

 HCI Cluster Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HCI cluster consits of three different type of servers:
+The HCI cluster consists of three different type of servers:

 * **Full nodes**, run Ceph OSD and Monitor daemons as well as the selected hypervisor.
-In order to get a fault tolerant cluster a number of 3 nodes of this type is recommened.
+In order to get a fault tolerant cluster a number of 3 nodes of this type is recommended.
 * **OSD nodes**, run Ceph OSD daemon and the selected hypervisor.
 * **Hypervisor-only nodes**, run the selected hypervisor and the Ceph client tools.